 Courses are open to physicians based in the four participating countries who hold a bachelor of medicine or surgery qualification and those who have completed / are currently in a master of medicine (MMed) programme.

-Outstanding participants from both specialties will be invited to undertake a 2-year academic and clinical training fellowship in the UK to further develop their skills, with the first placements beginning early 2018.
+Outstanding participants from both specialties will be invited to undertake a 2-year academic and clinical training fellowship in the UK to further develop their skills, with the first placements expected to begin in early 2019.